-At our meetup in September we introduced you to Fatameh Amiri, our expert of the evening for HR.
-Fatemeh is founder of the start-up ComeMit, an HR Analytics platform.
+At our meetup in August we introduced you to Fatemeh Amiri, our expert of the evening for the topic HR.
+Fatemeh is founder of the start-up ComeMit, an HR analytics platform.
 We interviewed her on the topic "Future of HR" to get an insight into the trends for 2020.
 In this blog article she tells you why companies should focus on data-driven HR in the future.

 Our AI-based analytics and real-time solution recommendations support managers and HRs to act on the workplace issues before it is too late.
 While Gallup has reported 85% of employees are not engaged at work, that means they don't really feel belonged and valued at the company and will leave it as soon as they find a better job.